-Metric Target year Target (% reduction) Status Scope 1 carbon intensity 2020 1% vs 2019 12% (target achieved) Scope 2 carbon intensity 2020 2% vs 2019 11% (target achieved) Scope 1 and 2 (combined) carbon intensity 2020 2% vs 2019 12% (target achieved) Scope 1 carbon intensity 2021 6% vs 2019 - Scope 2 carbon intensity 2021 10 % vs 2019 - Scope 1 and 2 (combined) carbon intensity 2021 6% vs 2019 -
+Metric Target year Target Status (% reduction) Scope 1 carbon intensity 2021 6% vs 2019 - 23% (target achieved) Scope 2 carbon intensity 2021 10 % vs 2019 - 26% (target achieved) Scope 1 and 2 (combined) carbon intensity 2021 6% vs 2019 - 24% (target achieved)

-\ Intensity metrics: tonnes of CO2e per £m revenue (excludes any foreign exchange translation effect on revenue numbers).
+^{} Intensity metrics: tonnes of CO2e per £m revenue (excludes any foreign exchange translation effect on revenue numbers).

-In 2020 we reduced our total Scope 1 and 2 greenhouse gas emissions by 12% per £m revenue at constant exchange rates relative to 2019.
-Reduction of these emissions (particularly scope 1) has been impacted by the unusual business circumstances due to the Covid-19 pandemic.
+In 2021 we reduced our total Scope 1 and 2 greenhouse gas emissions by 24% per £m revenue at constant exchange rates relative to 2019.
+Reduction of these emissions (particularly scope 1) has been impacted by the continued unusual business circumstances due to the Covid-19 pandemic.
 In addition to this, we continued to implement emission reduction initiatives such as energy efficient lighting and ongoing efficiency improvements.
-Our Scope 2 emissions take into account changes to the average country specific emission factors but do not take into account low carbon electricity purchases.
+The report scope 2 emissions take into account changes to the average country specific emission factors but do not take into account low carbon electricity purchases.

-As a response to the findings of our scenario assessment, we will in 2021 announce a new long-term emissions reduction target to decarbonise our operations in line with climate science.
+In 2021 we have announced the following long-term emissions reduction target to decarbonise our operations in line with climate science: